 Elisa Cappelletti and Fabio Balassi are two young Ticinese from Locarno who are passionate about photography and filmmaking with a natural inclination towards beauty and a deep love for Ticino.
 Even though their project came to them by chance, as a hobby, the breath-taking photos of their first swing met with considerable social media success and made many people keen to try out the swing for themselves.
 “We didn’t have any plans when we started, we just wanted to share such a beautiful spot and didn’t expect this kind of reaction”.
-Now, after having set up several swings – six in the Lake Maggiore region – and receiving requests from various associations for others, the pair are enthusiastic about the future and the potential for expansion across the rest of Switzerland.
+Now, after having set up several swings – lots in the Lake Maggiore region – and receiving requests from various associations for others, the pair are enthusiastic about the future and the expansion across the rest of Switzerland.

 “With the exception of the ropes, which are made from polypropylene for greater resistance to bad weather and exposure to the sun, the swings are made entirely from natural materials.
 We use chestnut or locust tree trunks cut to about one metre in length, so that even two people can sit comfortably on the swing.
 Then we cut the logs in half lengthwise, plane and smooth the flat side and make holes for the strings.
 At this point, the base of the swing is ready to be carved with our Swing the World inscription using the pyrography machine, then painted and lacquered to make the wood resistant.
 I take care of the construction while Elisa, who also created the logo that we thought up and designed together, takes care of the decoration”.
 Once the swing is ready, it needs a site.
 With a focus on the theme of sustainability, these two young people from Ticino choose places that boast breath-taking views, where the swings can frame photos and happy memories and can also be reached on foot or by bike to avoid traffic and encourage people of all ages to enjoy a moment in nature.